In Summary

 She felt embarrassed afterwards as everyone else seemed to enjoy it and manage just fine.
 Lauren felt as if everyone was judging her.

-Sensory Integration Challenge: Difficulties with praxis (motor planning)
+Sensory Integration Differences: Difficulties with praxis (motor planning)

 After (just) surviving the hustle and bustle of the sports day, Lauren and her son are at the supermarket to pick up some food for supper.
 She meant to put in an online order but forgot.
 She really dislikes going to the supermarket and cannot stand the bright lights and all the noise.